olsonjeffery/msp430-skel/README.md

-## msp-skel
+## msp430-skel

-Interested in a low-level, `make(1)`-based build setup for your [TI msp430](http://en.wikipedia.org/wiki/TI_MSP430) project? `msp-skel` uses the [Energia](http://energia.nu) toolchain, but without applying its incumbent libraries & code transormations.
+Interested in a low-level, `make(1)`-based build setup for your [TI msp430](http://en.wikipedia.org/wiki/TI_MSP430) project? `msp430-skel` uses the [Energia](http://energia.nu) toolchain, but without applying its incumbent libraries & code transormations.
 It was created in the context of the author's challenges getting a build/test/run pipeline established on OSX Yosemite, but should be applicable to any vaguely POSIX'ish platform that Energia supports.

 This codebase is released under the terms of the MIT License.
 See `LICENSE.txt`, in this repo, for more information.

 A tip of the chapeau to [Rei Vilo](https://github.com/rei-vilo), who [pointed the author](https://github.com/energia/Energia/issues/570) towards the [embedXcode](http://embedxcode.weebly.com/) project.
-It was instructive in understanding how to leverage Energia to acheive `msp-skel`'s own goal(s).
+It was instructive in understanding how to leverage Energia to acheive `msp430-skel`'s own goal(s).
 If you would prefer an Xcode-based developer experience, check it out!

 ### Why Do This?